LiRunyi2001/cnSoftBei/FastText/NewGUI/README.md

 ### For Users

-* Download the binary file from [here](https://github.com/LiRunyi2001/cnSoftBei/releases/download/v2/FastTextNewGUI.zip).
+* Download and open the binary file from [here](https://github.com/LiRunyi2001/cnSoftBei/releases/download/v3/FastTextGUI.exe).
-* Extract it and double click `main.exe`

 ### For Developers